lambda-music/lambda-music/docs/architecture.md

 The Architecture of Lambda Music Sequencer
 ==========================================

-Lambda Music Sequencer(hereafter abbreviated as Lamu) is merely an Lisp editor built on Scheme interpreter works with JACKAudio client.
+Lambda Music Sequencer(hereinafter abbreviated as Lamu) is merely an Lisp editor built on Scheme interpreter works with JACKAudio client.
 This can be used as a live-coding environment, or a JACK connection controller which can be executed from your shell.
 I believe it is a very simple yet effective way to implement DAW in Linux.

 I have not tried other live-coding environment such as SuperCollider, Sonic Pi and others; the main difference between them and Lamu is that these